JaneliaSciComp/JaneliaDataStandards/Definitions.md

 ### "resolution"
 1. The level of detail in an image.
 A high resolution image will have more samples than a low resolution image for the same field of view.
-2. The frequency of sampling for an image.
-Usually expressed as the physical or temporal distance between samples in each dimension (e.g. millimeters per pixel).
+2. The frequency of spatial or temporal sampling for an image.
+Usually expressed separately for each dimension (e.g. millimeters per pixel in x).
+Reciprocal of the distance between samples in each dimension.
 3. The total number of samples in each dimension of an image.
 For example, a 2-dimensional image with 1000 pixels along the x dimension and 1500 pixels along the y dimension would have a resolution of 1000 x 1500.

 "Resolution" should be considered synonymous with "spatial resolution" unless otherwise specified (e.g. gray-level resolution, temporal resolution, etc.).